Ármin Vámbéry: Travels

 Vámbéry was especially attracted by the literature and culture of the Ottoman Empire including Turkey.
 By the age of twenty, Vámbéry had learned enough Ottoman Turkish to enable him to go, through the assistance of Baron József Eötvös, to Istanbul and establish himself as a private tutor of European languages.
 He became a tutor in the house of Huseyin Daim Pasha, and, under the influence of his friend and instructor, Ahmet Efendi, became a full Osmanli, serving as secretary to Fuat Pasha.
 About this time he was elected a corresponding member of the Hungarian Academy of Sciences in recognition of his translations of Ottoman historians.

 After spending about a year in the Payitaht, he published a German–Turkish dictionary in 1858.
 Later, he also published various other linguistic works.
-He also learned some twenty other Turkish languages and dialects.
-Returning to Budapest in 1861, he received a stipend of a thousand florins from the academy, and in the autumn of the same year, disguised as a Sunni dervish, and under the name of Reshit Efendi, he set out from the capital city of the Ottoman Empire.
-His route lay from Trebizond on the Black Sea to Tehran in Persia, where he joined a band of pilgrims returning from Mecca, spending several months with them traveling across Central Iran (Tabriz, Zanjan, and Kazvin).
-He then went to Shiraz, through Isfahan, and in June, 1863, he reached Khorezm (Central Asia).
-Throughout this time, he succeeded in maintaining his disguise as "Reshit Efendi," so that upon his arrival at the Khanate of Khiva he managed to keep up appearances during interviews with Khan Sayyid Muhammad.
+He also learned some 20 other Turkish languages and dialects.
+Returning to Budapest in 1861, he received a stipend of a thousand florins from the academy, and in the autumn of the same year, disguised as a Sunni dervish, and under the name of "Reshit Efendi", he set out from the capital city of the Ottoman Empire.

+His route went from Trebizond on the Black Sea to Tehran in Persia, where he joined a band of pilgrims returning from Mecca, spending several months with them traveling across Central Iran (Tabriz, Zanjan, and Kazvin).
+He then went to Shiraz, through Isfahan, and in June 1863 he reached Khorezm (Central Asia).
+Throughout this time, he succeeded in maintaining his disguise as "Reshit Efendi", so that upon his arrival at the Khanate of Khiva he managed to keep up appearances during interviews with Khan Sayyid Muhammad.
 Together with his band of travelers, he then crossed Bokhara and arrived at Samarkand.
 He described the main monuments of Samarkand including the citadel of the city.
 Initially, he aroused the suspicions of the local ruler, who kept him in an audience for a full half-hour.
 Vámbéry managed to maintain his pretences, and left the audience laden with gifts.
-Upon leaving Samarkand, Vámbéry began making his way back to Istambul, traveling by way of Herat.
-There he took leave of the band of dervishes and joined a caravan to Tehran, and from there, via Trebizond and Erzurum, to Istambul, arriving there in March 1864.
+Upon leaving Samarkand, Vámbéry began making his way back to Istanbul, traveling by way of Herat.
+There he took leave of the band of dervishes and joined a caravan to Tehran, and from there, via Trebizond and Erzurum, to Istanbul, arriving there in March 1864.